 “When people do their homes, they need to combine different shapes and layers of style to create movement and stop it,” she says.

 Adding to that idea, the pair of Oakland Lamps from Wildwood Lamp Company on either side of the Dovetail Furniture Blum Sideboard’s top serves as a perfect example.
 The clean geometry, oatmeal-toned natural linen rectangle shade and antique-brass finish of the lamps provide a contrast to the rich chestnut stain and a definitive stopping point for the waving arabesque carved on the sideboard doors.

 Becky feels like the undulating panels of the sideboard evoke a Byzantine feel, and two other pieces further contribute to the exotic undercurrent in the room.
 The classic tribal designs on the hand-knotted Lassen Park area carpet by Jaipur Rugs play across a scarlet foundation, accented by muted golds and greenish-blues.
 Also, though tucked away in the corner, the Made Goods Annika Stool strikes as an Art Deco claim from East Asia, with its zen-like simplicity wrapped in cool-gray faux-shagreen.

 Last but not least, another accent nestled between the lamps on the sideboard: a surreal sculpture by Global Views called “Butterflies for Brains,” featuring hundreds of hand-applied iron butterflies bursting from a blackened bust, itself sprouting with an outstretched neck from a white marble base.

 Becky loves this piece and believes accents like it can provide the final finishing touch to any space.

 “It calls to Mother Nature,” Becky says.
 “It’s very organic, very quirky — it makes the room not so serious.”

-Visit Furnitureland South today to discover inspirational vignettes like this in Furnitureland OnTrend, located on the first floor of the Mart Building.
+Visit Furnitureland South today to discover inspirational vignettes inside our OnTrend Gallery, located on the first floor of the Mart Building.